PWN-USA releases 2014-2016 Strategic Plan

 Our experiences are diverse.
 Yet, at the end of the day we are proud to hold our communities and families together.

 Stand with us.
-Show your support for HIV-positive women on Mother’s Day by signing your name below.
-You can also share a message below or on our facebook page: as a woman living with HIV or ally of a woman living with HIV, what does Mother’s Day mean to you?
+Show your support for HIV-positive women on Mother’s Day by signing your name on our Mother’s Day message wall.

 Tyler Perry’s “Temptation” Sentences People Living with HIV to a Lifetime of Stigma and Isolation

 Sonia Rastogi, Communications Director, email@example.com, (408) 306-6805

 April 16, 2013, New York, NY – “Tyler Perry’s Temptation left me emotionally pained, angry and disappointed.
 Mr. Perry, a brilliant film maker, missed a genuine opportunity for honest and accurate community education around HIV.
 Instead, Temptation perpetuated HIV sensationalism and stigma.
 It demonized people living with HIV as irresponsible and portrayed women who acquire HIV as an undesirable, reclusive, sub-species, destined to live out their lives in suffering commented Waheedah Shabazz-El, a woman living with HIV.

 Two weekends and $212.7 million later, Tyler Perry’s film Temptation perpetuates the War on Women, fuels stigma and discrimination towards people of color and people living with HIV, and condones the belief that people living with HIV are sinners, who deserve punishment.
 Read more here.

 Positive Women’s Network – USA (PWN-USA) congratulates our inaugural Board of Directors and elected Officers.